Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Faith's Pillar/Iniquity’s Reward.md

 Prerequisite Charms:
   - "[[ Faith Maintains]]"
 ---
 Discord and lawlessness encumber the soul.
-The wielder imposes a penalty of (her Intelligence) on an enemy’s roll to disengage.
+The wielder imposes a penalty of (her [[Intelligence]]) on an enemy’s roll to disengage.

 ## Resonant

-If the wielder stands on ground consecrated by Faith Maintains, the penalized character loses an additional (Principle − 1) Initiative for disengaging.
+If the wielder stands on ground consecrated by [[Faith Maintains]], the penalized character loses an additional (Principle − 1) [[Initiative]] for disengaging.